 We have tried to include a range of rides, some easy, some medium & some hard &, of course, the socialising.

 If you don’ t have a bike and want to have a try, we can supply a bike for the day, phone us the day before.

 If you have a bike just turn up at the meeting point & we will make you welcome.

 Rides are held under the umbrella of Bicycle NSW.
 To be covered by their Public Liability policy you must be a member of Bicycle NSW.
-Also after 3 rides with the group we ask that you join the group.
-Membership is $25 per year per rider.
-This covers things like BBQ’s, printing and stationary etc. We attempt as much as possible to use the money to improve the group and on social activities.
-Click here for details.
+Also, after 3 rides with the group we ask that you financially join DUBBUG.
+Membership details can be found by clicking here for details.
+Membership fees covers things like BBQ’s, printing and stationary etc. We attempt as much as possible to use the money to improve the group and on social activities.